j6k4m8/rclonedirstat/README.md

 -   [x] Sum up file sizes with an optional prefix filter.
 -   [x] Display file sizes in human-readable format (or raw byte count).
 -   [x] Build a tree structure from a list of files and their sizes

-## Roadmap

--   [ ] Navigate the tree interactively with a command-line interface
+-   [x] Navigate the tree interactively with a command-line interface

 ## Examples